gbaik/web-historian/helpers/archive-helpers.downloadUrls.journal.md

 ### Step 1: Specification
 <!--record here -->
 Input: array (list of URL)
-Output: index.html file (index html files from every site in the url list that is not archived) into the archives site file
+Output: index html files from every site in the url list that is not archived into the archives site file
 Side-effects: None
 Constraints: None
 edge cases: None